Rundetaarn: Construction phase

 The foundation stone was laid on 7 July 1637.
 When Hans van Steenwinckel died on 6 August 1639, Leonhard Blasius was brought to Denmark from the Netherlands as new Royal Building Master.
 Unlike his predecessor, he would become a mere transitional figure in Danish architecture, dying just four years after his arrival in the country without leaving any notable buildings of his own design.
 On several occasions construction work came to a standstill due to shortage of funds.
 Churches in Denmark and Norway were therefore ordered to contribute a share of their earnings during the construction years.
 In 1642, the tower was finally completed, though the church was completed only in 1657 and the library in 1657.

 Time as an observatory

 Christian Longomontanus became the first director of the observatory.
 In the Great Fire of 1728 the Trinitatis Complex was severely damaged but was rebuilt.

+The first people with a home in the Round Tower were probably astronomers thus living close to their work in the Observatory.
+Most of the time, the leading observer lived in a professor's residence down in the city, while one or two employees lived in small rooms at the top of the tower.
+The earliest inhabitant of the Round Tower was observer Peder Horrebow who lodged there in 1753.

 Demise and later years

 During the early 19th century, the Round Tower became outdated as an astronomical observatory.
 Instruments were growing still larger while the tower could not be expanded and, at the same time, light pollution from the surrounding city and vibrations caused by the ever increasing traffic in the streets below had made the observations inaccurate.
 The University therefore decided to build Østervold Observatory on the old bastioned fortifications of the city, which had become outdated and were being decommissioned.
 The new observatory was inaugurated in 1861 to the design of Christian Hansen.